Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Case study: Laval

-To assess our method in a realistic problem instance, we applied it to data from the city of Laval in Quebec, Canada.
-Laval is a suburb of the major Canadian city of Montreal.
-As of the 2021 census, it had a total population of 429,555~\citep{canadaCensus2021}.
-Public transit in Laval is provided primarily by the bus network of the Soci\'et\'e de Transport de Laval; additionally, one line of the Montreal underground metro system has three stops in Laval.
+To assess our method in a realistic case, we applied it to a simulation of the city of Laval in Quebec, Canada.
+Laval is a suburb of the major Canadian city of Montreal (\autoref{fig:laval_maps}).
+As of the 2021 census, it had a total population of about 430,000~\citep{canadaCensus2021}.
+Public transit in Laval is provided primarily by the bus network of the Soci\'et\'e de Transport de Laval; additionally, the Orange Line of the Montreal underground metro system has three stops in Laval.